jbroadway/analog/README.md

 Analog also comes with a dozen pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
 These include:

-* Buffer - Buffer messages to send all at once (works with Mail handler)
+* Buffer - Buffer messages to send all at once (works with File, Mail, Stderr, and Variable handlers)
 * File - Append messages to a file
 * FirePHP - Send messages to [FirePHP](http://www.firephp.org/) browser plugin
-* LevelBuffer - Buffer messages and send only if sufficient error level reached
+* LevelBuffer - Buffer messages and send only if sufficient error level reached (works with File, Mail, Stderr, and Variable handlers)
 * Mail - Send email notices
 * Mongo - Save to MongoDB collection
 * Multi - Send different log levels to different handlers